 It follows from the delay and power equations given in (2.3) and (2.4), respectively, that both are monotonic decreasing in spacing.
 Wider wires always increase power, but may increase or decrease delay, depending on driver's resistance.
-We prove that the MIN\DLYPWR problem is NP-complete by showing that any instance of the NP-complete PARTITION problem (Garey and Johnson 1979) can be transformed in polynomial time into a special instance of MIN\DLYPWR, such that the answer to PARTITION is YES if and only if it is so for the special MIN\DLYPWR instance.
-The proof follows some ideas used in Li et al. (1993) which proves that the problem of trading off area and delay by cell resizing is NP-complete.
+We prove that the MIN\DLYPWR problem is NP-complete by showing that any instance of the NPcomplete PARTITION problem [12] can be transformed in polynomial time into a special instance of MIN\DLYPWR, such that the answer to PARTITION is YES if and only if it is so for the special MIN\DLYPWR instance.
+The proof follows some ideas used in [8] which proves that the problem of trading off area and delay by cell resizing is NPcomplete.

-Theorem 1 MIN\DLYPWR in NP-complete.
+Theorem 1: MIN\DLYPWR in NP-complete.

-Proof MIN\DLYPWR clearly belongs to NP, as given a guess of widths and spaces, one needs only to substitute those in the appropriate equations, which requires polynomial time.
-(Notice that in the presence of an area constraint, the problem remains NP as a summation of wire widths and spaces determines whether the area constraint is met.)
-An instance I of a PARTITION problem attempts to answer whether for a given set B whose elements have size $s(b) \in \mathbb{Z}^+$ for any $b \in B$ , there is a subset $B' \subseteq B$ satisfying $\sum{b \in B'} s(b) = \sum{b \in (B-B')} s(b)$ .
+Proof: MIN\DLYPWR clearly belongs to NP, as given a guess of widths and spaces, one needs only to substitute those in the appropriate equations, which requires polynomial time.
+(Notice that in the presence of area constraint, the problem remains NP as a summation of wire widths and spaces answers whether the area constraint is met.)
+An instance I of a PARTITION problem attempts to answer whether for a given set

+B whose elements have size $s(b) \in \mathbb{Z}^+$ for any $b \in B$ , there is a subset $B' \subseteq B$ satisfying $\sum{b \in B'} s(b) = \sum{b \in (B-B')} s(b)$ .